How to Increase Book Sales: Metadata for Books Chapter 3 of 11

 Subtitles

-A memoir’s subtitle, more often than not, has one singular purpose: to explain the title.
+A subtitle, more often than not, is used to further explain the title.
 Here are two examples that do just that:

 1. Hillbilly Elegy: A Memoir of a Family and Culture in Crisis